USA Banner

 (e) A detailed itemization of the cost of the project together with supporting documentation, including current vendor quotes and estimates of installation costs.

 (f) A statement explaining the anticipated National Environmental Policy Act (NEPA) level of review for the project and describing any environmental analysis in progress or completed, including Categorical Exclusion, Environmental Assessment/Finding of No Significant Impact, or Environmental Impact Statement/Record of Decision.
-The applicant should review the Maritime Administration Manual of Orders MAO 600-1 (available at https:/ /www .maritime.dot.gov/sites/marad.dot.gov/files/docs/environment-security-safety/officeenvironment/596/mao600-001-0.pdf) prior to submission.
+The applicant should review the Maritime Administration Manual of Orders MAO 600-1 (available at https://www.maritime.dot.gov/sites/marad.dot.gov/files/docs/environment-security-safety/office-environment/596/mao600-001-0.pdf) prior to submission.
 The application should also describe whether the project will require any other environmental licenses, permits, or approvals, such as Army Corps of Engineers permits.
-The successful applicant should be aware that the final determination of NEPA class of action will be made by MARAD after grant award announcement.
-The successful applicant will be responsible for the completion of MARAD' s NEPA documentation, in collaboration with MARAD's Office of Environmental Compliance, prior to execution of the grant agreement.
+The final determination of the NEPA level of review will be made by MARAD after grant award announcement.
+Applicants should be aware that projects that involve inwater work, such as dry docks, generally fall under an Environmental Assessment NEPA level of review.
+The successful applicant will be responsible for the completion of MARAD's NEPA documentation, in collaboration with MARAD's Office of Environmental Compliance, prior to execution of the grant agreement.

 Section 3: Grant Funds, Sources, and Uses of Project Funds.
 This section should include a budget table with a prioritized list of projects with the total project cost and Federal government share (in dollars) for each.
-The Project budget should show how different funding sources will share in each activity and present those data in dollars and percentages.
-The budget should identify other Federal funds, if any, that the applicant intends to use.
-Funding sources should be grouped into three categories: non-Federal, Small Shipyard Grant Program Federal funds, and other Federal with specific amounts from each funding source.
+The project budget should show how different funding sources will share in each activity and present the data in dollars and percentages.
+The budget should identify other Federal funds the applicant is applying for, has been awarded, or intends to use.
+Funding sources should be grouped into three categories: non-Federal, Small Shipyard Grant Program Federal funds applied for under the FY 2025 application, and other Federal, with specific amounts from each funding source.

 Section 4: A description of any existing programs or arrangements, if any, that will be used to supplement or leverage the Federal grant assistance.

-Section 6: Unique entity identifier of shipyard’s parent company (when applicable) or Data Universal Numbering System (DUNS + 4 number) (when applicable).
+Section 6: Unique entity identifier of shipyard's parent company (when applicable) from SAM.gov.

 Section 7: The most recent year-end audited, reviewed, or compiled financial statements, prepared by a certified public accountant (CPA), per U.S. generally accepted accounting principles (not tax- based accounting financial statements).
 If CPA prepared financial statements are not available, provide the most recent financial statement for the entity.
 Do not provide tax returns.